KUNYE FOUNDATION

 -

 When you visit our website we may gather information, such as which pages you visit or how long you spend reading a page.
 This data helps us to improve your online experience, for example, by adding new features or removing elements that make the website difficult to use.
 We may also use data and insights to help inform the choice of words and images that appear on the site, in order to improve visitors’ response to our campaigns.
-You can find out more about how this works in our cookie policy.

 Indirectly